the-teachingRSE-project/competencies/competencies.md

 such as open science, path dependence, and vendor lock-in.

+### Addressing environmental sustainability within planetary limits

+The last two decades saw transistor technology approach the limits of attainable miniaturisation, and top chip clock frequency begin to plateau [@Sutter2005].
+Nevertheless, a misleading belief in limitless growth of computing capabilities (storage, computing power, transfer speed) is still widespread within popular perception.
+A practical consequence of this is an ever-growing demand for resources to cover the expanding need of storage and processing, with no clear deceleration in sight (e.g. the IEA estimates a doubling in data centres energy consumption from 2024 to 2026 [@IEA2024]).
+At the same time, current science is well aware of several planetary boundaries being trespassed due to human activities [@Richardson2023].
+Data processing, storage and transfer account for a non negligible fraction [@IEA2024].
+Demands to move resource consumption to a sustainable rate are well justified and supported by science [@Sills2019].

+RSEs have the opportunity to contribute to this effort by, for example, choosing computationally adequate approaches (e.g. recognising where a proven statistical method may suffice in place of a power-hungry AI model, or configuring a test pipeline to minimise redundancy), and embracing data frugality measures (e.g. recognising sufficient resolution when sampling data for processing or storage).
+If past computational solutions were frugal because of technological limits, in future they should tend to that by virtue of an awareness of what may be adequate.

 ### Emerging challenges

 RSEs often operate at the cutting edge of technological development